clemsonacm/hackpack/CONTRIBUTING.md

 ### General Rules to Type By

-- only one line per sentence
+- Use only one sentence per line.
+This makes it easier to review changes to the documentation.
-- use tabs for indentation
+- Use tabs for indentation.
+This allows editors to choose their preferred tab width.
-- do not use LaTeX comments
+- Do not use LaTeX comments.
+Anything important enough to put in a comment should be put into the text.
+This excludes primarily technical parts like `style.tex`.

+### Indentation

+Please use one tab per indent.
+Any text wrapped in the `\begin{}` and `\end{}` commands should be indented; this includes lists (both itemize and description).

 ### Sectioning